 Please check your "junk" email folder.
 Try unblocking or changing your security settings to allow email delivery.
 If neither of those resulted in your permit delivery, please request a copy to be emailed to you.

 Do non-motorized users need to fill out a sign-in card?

 No!
 Sign-in cards are for motorized users only and are at the motorized access gates.
 Non-motorized users can access the property from any location provided they are not crossing other private property without permission.
-We do ask that if non-motorized users harvest game, they mail in a game harvest card or put it in the box at a kiosk at one of the recreation access gates.
-Game harvest cards are available at the recreation kiosks or may be printed from the website.

 How long is the permit valid?

+The permit season runs April 1, #### to March 30th, ####.
 Annual permits are valid from the date of purchase, after April 1st, through the following March 30th.
 Permit holders will need a new permit starting April 1st of each year.

 Can we maintain existing trails on the property?